connor-makowski/scgraph/README.md

 - marnet_geograph:
     - What: A maritime network data set
-    - Use: `from scgraph.marnet import marnet_geograph`
+    - Use: `from scgraph.geographs.marnet import marnet_geograph`
 - More to follow

 ## Attributions and Thanks